KenKundert/quantiphy/doc/user.rst

 Finally, you can add units after the format code, which causes the number to be scaled to those units if the transformation represents a known unit conversion.
+In this case the format code must be specified (use 's' rather than '').

 .. code-block:: python